nicholas-johnson/lowloader-singlespa-microfrontends-example/README.md

     yarn start

-Each app has a different build process.
+Each app has a different build process, and you may have multiple build processes running at once.
+I suggest using different tabs for this in a terminal app such as iTerm.

 ## Monorepo